Child Support Process

 File Paperwork

 Carefully review, complete, file and serve the required paperwork (including any Responses or Answers) with the court before your hearing.
-Bring verification of income, medical insurance and proof of childcare costs (i.e. receipts).
+Include verification of income, medical insurance and proof of childcare costs and proof of payment of childcare (i.e. receipts).

 Be on Time